rpherbig/the-book/chapter-3/README.md

 1. (Optional) Update pip: `python.exe -m pip install --upgrade pip`
 1. Install packages: `pip install -r requirements.txt`
     * If you are on Windows and encounter a problem installing `chromadb`, please see [this GitHub Issue](https://github.com/chroma-core/chroma/issues/189#issuecomment-1454418844) for a fix
-1. Because of a bug in pip, some packages must be installed manually: `pip install python-magic-bin "unstructured[md]"` (including the quotes)
+1. Because of a bug in pip, some packages must be installed manually:
+  1. If you are on windows: `pip install python-magic-bin "unstructured[md]"` (including the quotes)
+  1. If you are on linux: `pip install "unstructured[md]"` (including the quotes)

 Note: these samples use the GPT-3.5 Turbo model because it is available for Free Trial accounts.
 Consider switching to a GPT-4 series model if you upgraded to a paid account.